7emansell/newsapp/README.md

 I also added [pagination](https://www.npmjs.com/package/react-paginate).

 ## Next steps
-Given more time to work on this, I would add a search bar and functionality to the links in the nav bar.
+Given more time to work on this, I would add a search bar, functionality to the links in the nav bar, and testing.
 I would also tighten up the styling across the board and break down the main page of the app into more distinct components.